Open for PhD candidates at the University of Stavanger.

 Registration will open three weeks prior to the course.

-Contact Marit Fosse if you have any questions.
+Contact if you Birgitte Dambo have any questions.

 Aud Berggraf Sæbø is professor emerita at UiS, and her field of study is drama and learning processes.
 From 2011 to 2019, she mentored UiS candidates preparing for the “Forsker Grand Prix” and has previously been engaged by the IOR center to tutor PhD and Postdocs in research dissemination.